 Unless the parties otherwise mutually agree, the closing of the merger will occur on the first business day, or, if Schlumberger so elects, on the third business day, after all the conditions to the closing of the merger are fulfilled or waived (other than those conditions that by their nature are to be fulfilled at the closing of the merger, but subject to the fulfillment or waiver of such conditions).
-Subject to the satisfaction or waiver of the conditions to the closing of the merger described in the section entitled "The Merger Agreement-Conditions to the Merger," including the approval of the proposal to adopt the merger agreement by Cameron's stockholders at the special meeting, it is anticipated that the merger will close in the first quarter of 2016.
+Subject to the satisfaction or waiver of the conditions to the closing of the merger agreement-Conditions to the Merger," including the approval of the proposal to adopt the merger agreement by Cameron's stockholders at the special meeting, it is anticipated that the merger will close in the first quarter of 2016.
 It is possible that factors outside the control of both companies could result in the merger being completed at a different time, or not at all.